Father’s Day has passed, but our need for godly dads leading their family is something that needs to .

 They’re popular because they make people smile.
 People love to smile and laugh.
 But there are times when it doesn’t matter what’s going on around it, it’s your choice what your attitude and your mood are going to be.

 Have you ever been around someone that has a bad attitude?
 They’re grumpy, frustrated, never happy, and always complaining.
 That’s not a fun person to be around.
 They’re not enjoying life, and they make it really hard for those around them to enjoy life.
 Continue reading…

-Growing up, for a short time early in his children, Joe had a two-seater outhouse and he always wondered why.
+Growing up, for a short time early in his childhood, Joe had a two-seater outhouse and he always wondered why.

 Find out what that has to do with finding out what God’s plan is for your life when you watch today’s Friday Funnies clip.

 Research shows only three out of 10 of the dads in America are functioning to serve their family according to how the Bible teaches.

 Because one of these is you (or the man in your life), I am committed to encouraging and strengthening this role.
 And together, we must increase this percentage as we teach dysfunctional men how to lead their family.

 For the challenges we face in today’s culture, we must work to develop strong, healthy dads.
 So the challenge today is this.

 Scoreboards are great, especially for men, because they give a measure of how well you’re doing.